 The Tempest | Melbourne Shakespeare Company

-Jennifer Sarah Dean’s The Tempest is a fast-paced, energetic blend of contemporary humour and the renaissance that the Melbourne Shakespeare Company has already made their trademark as it comes to life in the beautiful backdrop of the St Kilda Botanical Gardens.
+Jennifer Sarah Dean’s The Tempest is a fast-paced, energetic blend of contemporary humour and the renaissance that the Melbourne Shakespeare Company has already made their trademark, coming to life in the beautiful backdrop of the St Kilda Botanical Gardens.

 The play follows the banished duke Prospero, where after twelve years on a mystical island her daughter Miranda has grown curious and she herself has become a powerful sorceress.
 Now, aided by her magical servants Ariel and Caliban, she calls on her magic one final time when the ship containing both her treacherous sister and her loyal allies meets the island, leading to a story with the hijinks and humour of a comedy but the mystery and magic of a fairy tale.